Professional wrestling holds: Scissored armbar

 Nicknamed the Stu-Lock, in honor of Stu Hart who used the move, the wrestler approaches a prone opponent from the side.
 The wrestler then "scissors" (clasps) the near arm of the opponent with one or both legs from a standing position and takes hold of the far arm of the opponent with both hands, forcing the opponent onto their side and placing stress on both shoulder joints, as well as making it harder for the opponent to breathe.
 It can cause serious injury to the opponent if held for long.
 Often confused with the octopus hold, it was popularized by Perry Saturn as the Rings of Saturn.

 Seated armbar

 Known as Ashi-gatame in Japan and a pumphandle armbar in America.
 The wrestler sits facing away on either side of an opponent who is lying prone on the mat, with the wrestler's legs scissoring one of the opponent's arms.
 The wrestler then grabs hold of the wrist of that arm, pulling it upwards, causing hyperextension of the shoulder and elbow.
-Yuji Nagata has used the move while rolling his eyes backwards called the Shirone (white eyes).
+Yuji Nagata has used the move while rolling his eyes backwards called the Shirome (white eyes).
 Satoshi Kojima uses a slight variation where both of his legs are on the same side of the opponent's arm.
 He calls it the Koji MAX hold.